wezeku/encfs4win/README.md

 ## About

 EncFS4win is a revival of the original encfs4win project, but has been brought up-to-date with recent changes done to the EncFS project.
 The original encfs4win was based on EncFS v1.7.4, which was shown to have some [security issues](https://defuse.ca/audits/encfs.htm).
 [Updates to EncFS](https://github.com/vgough/encfs) have been done recently to fix many of these issues, and the goal of this project is to port these modernizations to Windows.

+EncFS encrypts individual files, by translating all requests for the virtual EncFS filesystem into the equivalent encrypted operations on the raw filesystem.

-EncFS provides an encrypted filesystem in user-space.
-It runs in userspace, using the [Dokan library](https://github.com/dokan-dev/dokany) for the filesystem interface.
+EncFS provides an encrypted filesystem in user-space, using the [Dokan library](https://github.com/dokan-dev/dokany) for the filesystem interface.
 EncFS is open source software, licensed under the LGPL.

-EncFS encrypts individual files, by translating all requests for the virtual EncFS filesystem into the equivalent encrypted operations on the raw filesystem.

 For more info, see: